ABRG-Models/morphologica/docs/index.md

 ---
-title: morphologica reference site
+title: Welcome
 layout: home
 permalink: /
+has_children: true
+nav_order: 1
 ---
-# Welcome
+# Welcome to morphologica

-This is a website for morphologica.
+This is a documentation and reference website for morphologica.
+How-tos, tutorial content and class reference material should all be here.